Acute decompensated heart failure: Oxygen

 Supplemental oxygen may be administered if blood levels of oxygen are low; the Heart Failure Society of America, however, has recommended that it not be used routinely.

 Medication

 Initial therapy of acute decompensated heart failure usually includes some combination of a vasodilator such as nitroglycerin, a loop diuretic such as furosemide, and non-invasive positive pressure ventilation (NIPPV).

 A number of different medications are required for people who are experiencing heart failure.
-Common types of medications that are prescribed for heart failure patients include ACE inhibitors, vasodilators, beta blockers, aspirin, calcium channel blockers, and cholesterol lowering medications such as statins.
-Depending on the type of damage a patient has suffered and the underlying cause of the heart failure, any of these drug classes or a combination of them can be prescribed.
+Common types of medications that are prescribed include ACE inhibitors, vasodilators, beta blockers, aspirin, calcium channel blockers, and cholesterol-lowering medications such as statins.
+Depending on the type of damage suffered and the underlying cause of the heart failure, any of these drug classes or a combination of them can be prescribed.
 Patients with heart pumping problems will use a different medication combination than those who are experiencing problems with the heart's ability to fill properly during diastole.
 Potentially dangerous drug interactions can occur when different drugs mix together and work against each other.